Are masks next on the FDA alert list of COVID products?

 We in Melbourne, AU, are currently in lockdown with a compulsory facemask order when outside.
 I don't mind wearing a mask - for the greater good - but the chemical smell concerns me.

-Facemasks have been costing up to $249 a box, and even then we find ourselves inhaling fumes from plastic and polyester and even potentially harmful bleaches & dyes.
-A freshly unwrapped mask has that "fresh plastic" smell of the inside of a new car.
+The ubiquitous blue 3-layer “surgical facemasks” have been costing up to $249 a box.
+Even for that high price of $5 per mask, they emit unpleasant fumes of plastic and polyester and even potentially harmful bleaches & dyes.
+A freshly unwrapped mask has that “fresh plastic” smell of the inside of a new car.

-I don't really know what it is.
-It could be dioxin, formaldehyde, or forever chemicals such as PFAS (per- and poly-fluoroalkyl substances and manufactured chemicals used in products that resist heat, oil, stains and water - see CNN Report).
+I don’t know what is in the common blue masks we use.
+It could be dioxin, formaldehyde, or forever chemicals such as PFAS (per- and poly-fluoroalkyl substances and manufactured chemicals used in products that resist heat, oil, stains and water — see this CNN Report).

 We've seen the scandal emerge with skin sanitisers, where the FDA keeps revising upwards its list of those which are being sold in large quantities yet are unsafe.
 There are now NINETY sanitisers on the FDA's list of "Dangerous Alcohol-Based Hand Sanitizers".